UBCSailbot/sailbot_workspace/.devcontainer/base-dev/README.md

 If you are getting build errors, it is faster to debug locally:

 1. Comment out the lines that cause, and that are after, the error
-2. Build a test image: `docker build -f base-dev.Dockerfile -t dev:debug .`
+2. Build a test image: `docker build . -f base-dev.Dockerfile -t dev:debug`
 3. Run the commented out commands interactively: `docker run -it --rm dev:debug`
 4. Inspect the container for things that went wrong